How Australia’s biggest youth publisher, Pedestrian.tv replatformed their website for rapid growth

 The Code Company designed and engineered a live API service that could export content and data from Pedestrian’s old custom CMS and translate it all into a WordPress format.

-A typical content migration often involves freezing all content and performing an export and import process, from the old website to the new one.
+A typical content migration often involves freezing all content and performing an export and import process from the old website to the new one.

-Custom Jobs Board functionality
+Custom jobs board functionality